empirical-org/Empirical-Core/app/models/pinning_locking_and_completing_classroom_activities.md

 ### Unlocking a lesson
 Lesson classroom activities become unlocked when teachers launch them.
 Right now, we have no way for teachers to manually unlock activities.

-Note that previewing a lesson is not the same as launching it, and will not unlock the classroom activity.
+> Previewing a lesson is not the same as launching it, and will not unlock the classroom activity.

 ### Relocking a lesson
 Lesson classroom activities can become relocked through the following paths: